 There are a variety of things that you need to start your business.
 Firstly you will need drive, self-motivation and a skillset to make you stand out.

 You will need your equipment, from laptops and cameras to headsets and notepads.
-You will need your basic equipment in order for you to physically create content.
+As well as other basic equipment in order for you to physically create content.

 You may also want to create a blogging business plan, as it will help you decide how and where you want to take your business.
 Business plans are essential part of any business, therefore having one for your blogging business is also a good idea.